tufts-ml/covid19-forecasting/README.md

 The model and its fitting and forecasting procedures satisfy two desired properties:

 * We focus on **point-estimate** modeling using a gradient descent approach.
-The framework of our object loss is a Maximum-a-priori problem.
-After defining a set of prior distributions on the parameters:
-  * param1
-  * param2
+We frame the objective loss within a Maximum-a-priori frame work, where we are trying to fit predicted hospital-admissible-numbers to ground-truth hospital-admissible-numbers.

 # Gradient Descent